 The IMF and the World Bank’s work on standards and codes is a prominent component of the efforts to strengthen the international financial architecture that followed the emerging market crises of the 1990s.
 The development, dissemination, and adoption by countries of international standards aim to assist countries in strengthening their economic institutions, inform market participants to allow for more effective market discipline, and inform IMF surveillance and the World Bank’s country assistance strategies.
 The ultimate goal is to promote greater economic and financial stability at both the domestic and international levels.

 In March 2011, a review of the IMF and World Bank’s work on standards and codes concluded that this work has been useful for countries in identifying gaps, setting the reform agenda, strengthening institutions, and enhancing transparency.
 It also identified scope to adapt standards to a changing environment, better prioritize assessments across countries and policy areas, enhance integration of the Report on the Observance of Standards and Codes(ROSC) findings into the IMF’s surveillance and technical assistance, and improve the availability of ROSCs.
 The IMF and World Bank’s Executive Boards supported the Financial Stability Board’s decision to combine the accounting and auditing standards under one policy area and introduce a new policy area on crisis resolution and deposit insurance.
+A recent IMF policy paper emphasized the need to strengthen existing fiscal transparency standards and monitoring arrangements, including the IMF’s Fiscal Transparency Code and assessment tools.

 The IMF and the World Bank have recognized international standards in 12 policy areas, which may be divided into three groups: